The Kalahari To Chobe Expedition

-Wake up early morning for a light breakfast and thereafter, set off with your guide for a short morning game drive.
+Wake up early morning for a light breakfast and thereafter, set off with your guide for a 2 hours morning game drive.
 Return to camp around 0800hrs for a fully cooked brunch.

 Shortly after brunch, take a slow game drive through the Central Kalahari Game Reserve and head towards Maun for a one (1) night stay at a comfortable lodge.

 The afternoon is left for you to spend at leisure, to go shopping for curios and also to have the option of taking an optional scenic flight over the Okavango Delta (at an extra cost).
 This activity offers an aerial view of the Okavango Delta, giving you the opportunity to see the Delta’s unique water system from a different perspective.
 It is even possible to spot large game animals such as elephants, hippos, etc from high above during the scenic flight.

 Day 5: To the Okavango Delta (Mokoro Excursions)